CMK10/About_me/README.md

 <p align="center">
     <img src="/images/methane flames.png" style="width: 40%;">
 </p>
-<p align="center"><b>Pan-spectral camera images showing mixture equivalence ratio variations at a fixed methane flow rate, for two confinement area ratios.</b></p>
+<p align="center"><b>Images from the pan-spectral camera as a function of the mixture equivalence ratio for a given methane volumetric flow rate, for two different confinement area ratios (adapted from Figueira da Silva et al., 24th ABCM, 2017).</b></p>

 The experimental protocol described here can also be modified to study other phenomena or conditions, allowing for a deeper understanding of turbulent combustion processes and expanding the applicability of this setup to other areas of combustion technology research and development.